All Episodes

 Live from the Southern Command in sunny South Florida.

-By the way, we're gonna be in California all next week.
+By the way, we're going to be in California all next week as the EIB network goes on the road.

-It always does people love the ditto cam.
+It always does because people love the Ditto Cam.

-And we just we have not um well, it's because the studio we use in California is not a permanent studio.
+And we just, we have not, well, it's because the studio we use in California is not a permanent studio.

-It's uh it's used for something entirely different when we are not there.
+It's used for something entirely different when we are not there.

 Someday may happen, but I just want to give you a bunch of lead time.